A fun way to learn self defence, get fit and make new friends on the journey!

 Join now

-Celebrating 40 years this year, UCL Jitsu Club is the perfect place for beginners to dive into practical self-defense skills in a friendly, supportive community.
+Whether you’re brand new to martial arts, just starting out or looking to continue your journey, UCL Jitsu Club is the perfect place for beginners to dive into practical self-defence skills in a friendly, supportive community.

-With a strong focus on team spirit and inclusivity, training here is fun, rewarding, and open to all
+With a strong focus on team spirit and inclusivity, training here is fun, rewarding, and open to all.
+Our senseis ensure everyone can develop their techniques and we tailor our sessions to all abilities.
+Many people come to Jiu-Jitsu for self defence, others have different technical and spiritual goals.
+Everyone stays for the community.

 What is Jitsu ?

 Jiu-Jitsu is a versatile martial art that works for people of any shape, size, or ability.
 It shares similarities with Judo, Aikido, and Brazilian Jiu-Jitsu, focusing on technique over strength.
+At Jitsu Club, we teach a modern form of this traditional Japanese art, which is all about:

 • Using an attacker’s momentum against them